oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/intro/intro.md

     ![Agreement](images/free-tier-agreement.png)

 13. Your account is provisioning and should be available soon!
 You might want to log out as you wait for your account to be provisioned.
-You'll receive two emails from Oracle.
-One email will be the initial notiifcation that provisioning is underway.
-The other email will be a notificaiton that provisioning is complete.
-Here is a copy of the final notificaiton:
+You'll receive two emails from Oracle: one will be the initial notification that provisioning is underway, and the second one will be about provisioning finishing up:

     ![Final notification](images/account-provisioned.png)